 When Is Taking Out a Bad Credit Debt Consolidation Loan Not the Right Answer?

-The first thing to consider when thinking about a bad credit debt consolidation loan is when the payments on your existing debts are due to end.
+When thinking about taking out this kind of loan, the first thing to consider is when the payments on your existing debts are due to end.
 If you choose to keep paying off your debts as they are, each debt you clear will result in a reduction to your monthly outgoings.

 We understand that struggling to make debt repayments can feel all-consuming, and the option to make a lower monthly repayment can be very attractive.
-However, you should try to persevere where there are only a few months left to reap the rewards of lower payments in the long term.
+However, it would be best to try to persevere where there are only a few months left to reap the rewards of lower payments in the long term.

 While debt consolidation allows you to budget better and plan effectively, it may not always be the best financial decision.